karpik123/PlexAniSync-anidb-to-anilist/README.md

 ### Misc

-AniDB has "Gekijouban Kyoukai no Kanata: I'll Be Here" Anilist has 2 separate entries Kyoukai no Kanata: "I'LL BE HERE - Mirai-hen" and "Kyoukai no Kanata: I'LL BE HERE - Kako-hen".
+AniDB has "Gekijouban Kyoukai no Kanata: I'll Be Here".

+Anilist has 2 separate entries Kyoukai no Kanata: "I'LL BE HERE - Mirai-hen" and "Kyoukai no Kanata: I'LL BE HERE - Kako-hen".

 AniDB folder/naming convention will put both movies as one item, so episode 1 and 2 are mapped to individual Anilist ids.